GiorgosL/python-flask-campaign-prediction-end-to-end/README.md

 6. running main.py will create the model.
 Evaluation metrics (loss function/training loss curves) will appear at the end

-7. if you want to retrain the model with different data switch the retrain_flag of the data_drift_retrain() function found within the main.py to produce the data drift report
+7. if you want to retrain the model with new data switch the retrain_flag of the data_drift_retrain() function found within the main.py to produce the data drift report and help evaluate against the original dataset

-8. the model will be saved in the data folder
+8. the model will be saved in the data folder in json format

 9. once the model is produced build a Docker image using the Dockerfile